Who are We? What do we do?

 The MADs tour has been cancelled in previous years due to the pandemic but it has been revived this year and we are all very excited to travel and sing!

 This year we will have a Christmas, Easter and Summer concert in venues all over Aberystwyth town as well as some smaller performances for charity and sports events.
 We will also have the opportunity to collaborate with other local choirs in workshops where we can broaden our own musical knowledge and connect with like-minded people.

 Why Join Us?

-Join us!
-Participating in the Elizabethan Madrigal Singers yields a great many rewards: the opportunity to develop further one's artistic, technical, and musical skills, the depth of feeling that resonates with a singer when performing masterwork, the chance to work in an intimate environment with close friends, as well as the sense of accomplishment that comes from performing in international music tours and festivals.
+Participating in the Elizabethan Madrigal Singers yields a great many rewards: the opportunity to develop further one's artistic, technical, and musical skills, the depth of feeling that resonates with a singer when performing masterwork, the chance to work in an intimate environment with close friends, as well as the sense of accomplishment that comes from performing in international music tours, festivals and Varsity.
 If you happen to be a vocally-inclined Aberystwyth University student or an Aber local, please consider adding this enriching experience to your life.
 Learn more by visiting our official homepage: www.abermads.co.uk.

 The Audition Process

-If you have any questions about the audition process, please contact a member of the committee.
+If you have any questions about the audition process, please contact a member of the committee, email Rachel at firstname.lastname@example.org or message Martha and Scarlett on our Instagram @abermads.
 Please note that NO PRIOR SINGING EXPERIENCE IS NEEDED.
 We are happy to help anyone, no matter the skill level, prepare for the audition.
-Please do not be at all frightened at the requirements.
+We are a friendly bunch :)

 Code of Conduct